Stone walkway dying plants

 Landscaping

-The answer to 'stone walkway dying plants' is that there are several common causes, including improper drainage, soil pH imbalance, and insufficient sunlight or water.
-Symptoms may include wilting, discoloration, and stunted growth of the plants along the walkway.
+The answer to 'stone walkway dying plants' is that the most common causes are poor soil drainage, excessive shade, or root competition from nearby plants.
+Symptoms include yellowing, wilting, or stunted growth of the plants along the walkway.
+Solutions may include improving soil drainage, adding mulch, or transplanting or removing competing plants.

 Step-by-Step Guide